-Promising Policy Solutions for 2019
+Promising Policy Solutions

 Informed by lessons learned at community forums across the state, the Invest in Tomorrow stakeholder group set out to identify strategies to increase economic security and opportunity for Maine families living in poverty.

 A working group of Maine-based content experts was established representing years of experience working on children’s issues, workforce development, housing, poverty, transportation, public assistance, and more, led a months-long process to gather input on strategies from a wide variety of stakeholders across the state.